top of page

 Feature:

-Stamp-size cassette tape: The tiny NT cassette tape is capable of up to 120 minutes of playback/recording.
+Stamp-Size Cassette Tape: The compact NT cassette tape supports up to 120 minutes of playback or recording.

-Runs on one R6 (size AA) battery: One alkaline battery provides power for about 7 hours of continuous recording or about 6 hours of continuous playback.
+Powered by One R6 (Size AA) Battery: A single alkaline battery powers the device for approximately 7 hours of continuous recording or about 6 hours of continuous playback.

 Major Benefits: